stallman-j/ekonomR/vignettes/fixed-effects-estimation.md

 The other way of thinking about it explicitly as a *within* estimator is to say that now we're looking at the variation *between* countries, but *within* the same period of time.

-We get a mroe complete picture than we would with than running fifty-some individual cross-section regressions for each year, though.

 ## Entity fixed effects